Wizard-Scientific/chaino/Readme.md

 Chaino attempts to automatically maximize its speed without abusing the RPC.

 Blocks are stored as web3.py objects inside Python pickle files.
-The block files are archived with NestedFilestore, which can manage millions of files on a filesystem.
+The block files are archived with [NestedFilestore](chaino/nested_filestore.py), which can manage millions of files on a filesystem.

+Calls are bundled with [GroupedMulticall](chaino/grouped_multicall.py).
+A GroupedMulticall can be executed against the current head block or any historical block, as the RPC permits.

 ## Installation